fabltd/Apigee-labs/1-Installing Apigree and introduction to the Legacy/instructions/en.md

 14. Click **Save**.

-## Task 4.
+## Task 5.
 Add mTLS keys to Apigee and test

 The Apigee instance requires the client certificates and the certificate authority in order establish a connection to our gateway.
 These are currently missing.

 1. In the left navigation menu, select **Admin > Environments > TLS Keystores**.
 This should be empty.

     <ql-infobox>
-    <b>Note</b>: You could add your keys manually but that involves downloading them to our local machine and uploading them individually.
+    <b>Note</b>: You could add your keys manually but that involves downloading them to your local machine and uploading them individually.
 Instead, you execute a script that calls the Apigee management API.
     </ql-infobox>

 2. Return to the previous browser tab which has Cloud console open.